WooCommerce Subscriptions provides two different, but related items:

 Each month’s magazine also does not need to be a subscription product, it can be a simple product available for one-off purchases in your store.

-Similarly, with Subscribe All the Things, it’s possible to add a non-subscription product to an existing subscription.
+Similarly, with All Products for WooCommerce Subscriptions, it’s possible to add a non-subscription product to an existing subscription.
 For example, a customer could add a different kind of coffee bean to their existing monthly subscription to another type of coffee bean.

 Again, while the products on the subscription change, no other subscription details, like its billing schedule, will be changed when the new product is added.